 Telehealth has been increasingly used across all medical disciplines as technologies advance and the ability to receive medical care remotely has increased.
-The therapy world has done an incredible job quickly adapting to these changing circumstances, allowing us to provide support, guidance, and consistency to youth and families during COVID -19 and these difficult and unprecedented circumstances.
-There is evidence that telehealth is able maintain the same standards and outcomes of in-person therapy (Khatri, 2014; Arnberg, 2014; Osenbach et al., 2013), and that the therapeutic alliance remains as strong as in-person therapy (Stiles-Shields, Kwasny, Cai & Mohr, 2014).
+Health providers did a remarkable job adapting to the circumstances of covid-19, allowing us to provide support, guidance, and consistency to youth and families.
+There is evidence that telehealth is able maintain the same standards and outcomes of in-person therapy (Khatri, 2014; Arnberg, 2014; Osenbach et al., 2013), and that the therapeutic alliance remains as strong through telehealth as in-person therapy (Stiles-Shields, Kwasny, Cai & Mohr, 2014).

 Advantages of Telehealth

 Allows specialty providers to access any population despite the physical distance

 Higher treatment adherence rate, as many of the therapeutic barriers are eliminated

 Provides the opportunity to do work in the home setting and more real-world situations

 Allows for access to therapy services during these unprecedented times